bluegrass-dev/blog/_posts/2020-09-22-aws-service-catalog-concept-introduction.md

 ---
 layout: post
 title: AWS Service Catalog - Concept Introduction
-categories: [AWS Service Catalog, Posts, Introduction]
+categories: [AWS Service Catalog, Posts, Introduction, Concepts]
 excerpt: "What's AWS Service Catalog and how you can understand the concept before using it."
 ---